 - American Registry of Radiologic Technologists (ARRT)

+Tuition for interns who do not come from one of our affiliations is $7,500.
 Laboratory coats, radiation monitors and other supplies are provided by the Nuclear Medicine/PET Technology Program.
-The $3,000 tuition covers all textbooks and supplies for the year.
 Tuition will not be refunded if a student resigns or is dismissed from the program.

-The course is scheduled Monday through Friday from 8:00 am to 4:30 pm with days off on legal holidays and three weeks of personal time off.
+The course is scheduled Monday through Friday from 8 a.m. to 4:30 p.m. with days off on legal holidays and two weeks of personal time off.